It was Mother’s Day weekend, and a chance to just sit with it all.

 Some of the crew, seated, and posing quite nicely amongst the antique suitcases

 On Mother’s Day weekend I was filled up to overflowing with gratitude for my life , the Mother that God graced me with, she wasn’t perfect, far from it, but I loved her .

 I remember countless shopping trips, adventures to Europe, junking in numerous antique shops, picking flowers, eating big breakfast crepes at Cora’s, road trips to the cottage, her loving to sweep the pine needles from the stairs, and her picking weeds with her bare hands, wine sipped dockside, prayers raised for family and friends, hymns sung together, and “Gilmore Girls” episodes viewed, late night chats, her loving on her grandchildren, make up applied , tears shed, and laughter by the bucketload.

 I used to say “ don’t bug me Alice,” when she would get on my nerves, and this always ended up with us laughing, as she would stare me down, until one of us caved, then I would get her silent laughter, as I would say something grossly inappropriate, and she just simply could not even help herself.

 “Moming”…it’s a thing.. and it’s important. it is a verb meaning “ to be in the active mode of Mothering some person or thing in order to bring life and love.”

 Wishing a belated and sincere Happy Mother’s Day to all of our Mother’s out there.
-We are grateful for all the ways that you sacrificially, and tirelessly poured, snd continue to live out your lives into ours.
+We are grateful for all the ways that you sacrificially, and tirelessly poured, and continue to live out your lives and be a blessing to others.

 Just a few of Mum’s sketches that I discovered in an old book about Winnie the Pooh..
 Priceless …